 Padded or quilted Padded armour is constructed of an outer fabric, 2 layers of padding fabric and a lining fabric, stitched together with either horizontal, vertical, checked or diamond patterning.

-This is multiple smaller harder pieces of leather sewn or rivited together providing protection to the upper half of the body.
+This is multiple smaller harder pieces of leather sewn or riveted together providing protection to the upper half of the body.
 Triangular or half diamond studs may be present turning it into studded leather.

 This is light mail which either was worn as a hauberk covering the torso, upper legs and upper arms or as a full suit.
 Although heavy it is flexible allowing and the weight is well distributed (shoulders, arms and waist if a belt is worn) causing a minimal restriction to movement.
 It is designed to deflect the glancing blows of swords and is an excellent defence.